Condemned (1929 film)

-Condemned is a 1929 American black-and-white pre-Code melodrama, directed by Wesley Ruggles, and starring Ronald Colman, Ann Harding, Dudley Digges, Louis Wolheim, William Elmer, and Wilhelm von Brincken.
+Condemned is a 1929 American pre-Code melodrama, directed by Wesley Ruggles, and starring Ronald Colman, Ann Harding, Dudley Digges, Louis Wolheim, William Elmer, and Wilhelm von Brincken.
 The movie was adapted by Sidney Howard from the novel by Blair Niles.

 Plot

+A thief incarcerated at the notorious Devil's Island penal colony falls in love with the prison warden's wife.